 The size of spheres of matter—large or small— depends upon the power—more and less— that spreads throughout their parts.
 More excellence yields greater blessedness; more blessedness must comprehend a greater body when that body’s parts are equally complete.
 And thus this sphere, which sweeps along with it the rest of all the universe, must match the circle that loves most and knows the most, so that, if you but draw your measure round the power within—and not the semblance of— the angels that appear to you as circles, you will discern a wonderful accord between each sphere and its Intelligence: greater accords with more, smaller with less.

-Beatrice’s linguistic substitution provides an elegant solution to the problem, but is it a verbal sleight of hand?
-The correspondence of “maggio” to “più” and of “minore” to “meno” may be mirabile, but it does not succeed in collapsing the two universes into one on the page.
+Beatrice’s linguistic substitution provides an elegant solution to the problem, but it is a verbal sleight of hand.
+The correspondence of (adjective) “maggio” to (adverb) “più” and of (adjective) “minore” to (adverb) “meno” may be mirabile, but it does not succeed in collapsing the two universes into one on the page.

 Paradiso 2 presents an analogous situation.
 The philosophical explanation of what appear to be spots on the moon replaces the material cause for moon spots (espoused in the Convivio) with an immaterial cause, and at the same time also suggests an understanding of the linguistic bind incurred by the explanation: an understanding that, at some level, we are merely replacing one set of adjectives, “raro e denso” (on the material side of the equation), with another set of adjectives, “turbo e chiaro” (on the immaterial side).

 There is another connection between Paradiso 2 and Paradiso 28; both canti provide corrections of earlier Dantean positions expressed in the Convivio.
-The latter part of Paradiso 28 discusses the angelic intelligences, and arranges them in a hierarchy: the only use in the Commedia of “gerarcia”—“hierarchy”—occurs in Paradiso 28.121.
-Whereas in the Convivio Dante had followed the angelic hierarchy of Gregory the Great, here he revises his earlier opinion, accepting instead the order of angels presented by Dionysius the Areopagite.
+The latter part of Paradiso 28 discusses the angelic intelligences, and arranges them in a hierarchy: the only use in the Commedia of the noun “gerarcia” — “hierarchy” — occurs in Paradiso 28.121.
+Whereas in the Convivio Dante had followed the angelic hierarchy of Gregory the Great, here he revises his earlier opinion, opting instead for the order of angels presented by Dionysius the Areopagite in De Coelesti Hierarchia.

 Another point that merits mention is the question of the primacy of love versus intellect in approaching the divine.
-Throughout Paradiso Dante has used chiasmus and other means to keep the two approaches in exquisite balance, but in Paradiso 28 he declares straight-out that vision—i.e. intellect—comes first:
+Throughout Paradiso Dante has used chiasmus and other means to keep the two approaches in exquisite balance, but in Paradiso 28 he declares straight-out that vision — i.e. intellect — has primacy:

 Quinci si può veder come si fonda l’essere beato ne l’atto che vede, non in quel ch’ama, che poscia seconda; e del vedere è misura mercede, che grazia partorisce e buona voglia: così di grado in grado si procede.
 (Par.
 28.109-14)